exoego/rspec-openapi/README.md

   update this file automatically.
 You can also manually edit this file.
 EOS

-# Generate a custom description, given a RSpec example
+# Generate a custom description, given an RSpec example
 RSpec::OpenAPI.description_builder = -> (example) { example.description }
 ```